-Figure 2 The spawning stock biomass (SSB) and fishing mortality rate (F) of the combined North Sea and West of Scotland haddock stock from 1972 to 2016 (2015 for F).
+Figure 2 The spawning stock biomass (SSB) and fishing mortality rate (F) of the combined North Sea and West of Scotland haddock stock from 1972 to 2017 (2016 for F).
+The horizontal dashed line shows the long-term average SSB over the whole period.
+(ICES Data; see p.
+2.)

-Since 2015 North Sea and West of Scotland haddock have been assessed as a single stock.
+Since 2015 haddock in the North Sea and West of Scotland areas have been assessed as a single stock.

-The spawning stock biomass (SSB) of the North Sea and West of Scotland haddock stock has experienced very large fluctuations over the last 40 years (reflecting the biology of the species).
+The spawning stock biomass (SSB) of haddock in the North Sea and West of Scotland areas has experienced very large fluctuations over the last 40 years (reflecting the biology of the species).
 There was a general decline in the stock size until the early 1990s, since when there has been a general increase.
-The average SSB in the years 2010 to 2016 was almost double that from 1990 to 1995.
+The average haddock SSB in the years 2010 to 2017 was double that from 1990 to 1995, and the SSB in 2017 was above its average size over the last 45 years.

-The fishing mortality rate (F) for North Sea and West of Scotland haddock remained generally relatively high until 2000, since when it has fallen sharply.
-The value of F in 2015 remained less than half of that in 2000, although it has increased in recent years.
+The fishing mortality rate (F) for haddock in the North Sea and West of Scotland areas remained generally relatively high until 2000, after which it fell sharply.
+The value of F in 2017 remained less than half of that in 2000, although it has increased in somewhat in recent years.